latcraft/cloudopoly-pics/README.md

 ==================
 Create an image generate service which:
 - Accepts a set of bit.ly ids pointing to 10 images in JPG format with 2048 x 1365 resolution
-- Resolves URIs (`1uCqioJ` resolves to `http://bit.ly/1uCqioJ`) and uploads images to your S3 instance and adds [LatCraft logo](logo.png) to the top-right corner of every image (feel free to convert logo to more convenient format if neccessary)
+- Resolves URIs (`1uCqioJ` resolves to `http://bit.ly/1uCqioJ`) and uploads images to your S3 instance.
+Before uploading, [LatCraft logo](logo.png) should be added to the top-right corner of every image (feel free to convert logo to more convenient format if neccessary)
-- Concatenates 10 images (in whatever order) by forming large 20480 x 13650 image
+- Concatenates 10 logo-marked images (in whatever order) by forming large 20480 x 13650 image
 - Uploads concatenated image to your S3 instance
-- Respones with links to all 11 images
+- Responds with links to all 11 images

 Expected input: